pressmind/web-core-skeleton-basic/quickstart/itinerary.md

-# Building Itineraries
+# Building itineraries
-Depeding on the pressmind media object model it's possible to build detailed itineraries.
+Depending on the pressmind media object model, it is possible to build detailed itineraries.

-A itinerary contains descriptions (and variants), images, geolocations and some additional information for each day or step.
+An itinerary contains descriptions (and variants), images, geolocations and some additional information for each day or step.

-### Example Itinerary:
+### Example itinerary:
 ````php

 namespace Pressmind;